Friday, February 21, 2020

 > that will run actual open-source software, and run existing

-> computer and software companies out of business
+> computer and software companies out of business, exactly as

 > happened to music companies....